matthen/leafstone/README.md

 - Make sure your JSX file has a default export
 - Check the browser console for import errors
 - Verify the file path is correct

+**Dependency installation failing?**
+- Check your internet connection
+- Verify the package name and version exist on npm
+- Look at the console output for specific npm error messages

 **Hot reloading not working?**
 - The server automatically watches your component file